 Less commonly, and in the long term, there may be device complications that include loss of effect, unexpected side effects, fracture or breakage of the wiring, change of position of the electrode within the brain, or infection.
 Some of these problems, if they develop, may require removal of the device or portions of the device.

-There is a preoperative process that all patients being considered for surgery should go through, but this differs according to the condition being treated.
+There is a preoperative process that all patients being considered for surgery will undergo, but this differs according to the condition being treated.

 Preoperative assessment of tremor severity by formal scales is usually done so that the neurologist has a baseline against which to measure the response to DBS.
-ET patients are also asked to undergo preoperative neuropsychological assessments for the same reasons.
+ET patients are also asked to undergo preoperative neuropsychological assessments for the same reasons as outlined above.